snowsands/zzz-account-showcase/README.md

-# zenless zone zero agent build display
+# zenless zone zero account showcase

 built with react frontend and fastapi backend uses the enka.py wrapper api for fetching player data https://github.com/seriaati/enka-py

-just enter your uid and it displays your characters and their builds
+just enter your uid and it displays your player info, agents and their builds

 only did backgrounds and thumbnails for a few characters, feel free to add your own